railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 valuation?) and, because of the information it provides, a reliable and detailed accounting system can and should have a major decision-making role.

-In most real companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
+In most companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
 Even then there is often several weeks of delay between reality and the report.

-.. note:: Valuing your accounting function
+.. note:: Valueing your accounting function

 	In many small companies, the accounting function is poorly treated.

-	Not only do you see the data for documents being entered into the system twice, but also the results are often just used to produce legal documentation and regular printouts of the balance sheet and income statements some weeks after the closing dates.
+	Not only do you see the data for documents being entered into the system twice, but also the results are often just used to produce legal documents and regular printouts of the balance sheet and income statements some weeks after the closing dates.

 	By contrast, integrating your accounts with your management system means that you can:

-	* reduce data entry effort – you only need do it once,
+	* reduce data entry effort – you only need to do it once,

 	* run your processes with the benefit of financial vision: for example in managing projects, negotiating contracts, and forecasting cash flow,